LIFE IN BALANCE

 Typical reading time: 3 minutes

 I want to start by asking a question: What is health?
 Sometimes asking the right question is the key to getting the right answer.

 First, a disclaimer: I’m not a licensed health professional, such as medical doctor or a naturopath.
-So in case you’re wondering why I’m in a position to speak about health—or how I happened to become an integrative holistic coach and counselor with a life-long fascination in the human body-mind—I’ll begin at the beginning.
+So in case you’re wondering why I’m in a position to speak about health—or how I happened to become an integrative holistic coach, healer and counselor with a life-long fascination in the human body-mind—I’ll begin at the beginning.

 Many people in my mother’s family were in medicine.
 In my early years, I spent summers with my maternal grandparents.
-Sometimes my grandmother, who was a nurse who sometimes worked for my cousin, a doctor, would take me to work with her, which was a great treat for me.
+Sometimes my grandmother, who was a nurse who sometimes worked for my cousin, a doctor, would take me to work with her—a great treat!
 Sometimes he took me with him to see patients.
-He had a big, wooden chair in his office that swirled round and round (I got to spin!), and lots of medical books filled with pictures.
-I loved to read from an early age, and his books were fascinating to me.
-My grandmother had medical books at home, too, which I skimmed at every opportunity.
+He had a big, wooden chair in his office that swirled round and round (I got to spin!), and lots of medical books filled with fascinating pictures.
+I loved to read from an early age, and my grandmother had medical books at home, too, which I skimmed at every opportunity.
 Granted, I couldn’t understand everything I read, but I grasped enough to be intrigued.